 - Add water, vanilla, and apple cider vinegar to the almond butter mixture.
 Stir to combine.

 - Pour the almond butter mixture in with the flour.
 Add the chocolate chips ad stir to combine.
 Pour this batter into the prepared cake pan.

 - Bake for 30 to 35 minutes, until a tester comes out clean.

 - Remove cake from oven and allow to cool completely before topping with drizzle.

-- To make drizzle, place almond butter in the same bowl used above to hold wet ingredients.
+- To make a drizzle, place almond butter in the same bowl used above to hold wet ingredients.
 Place in the microwave for about 15 seconds, to soften almond butter.
 Add cocoa powder.
 Stir until crumbly.
 Stir in agave nectar one tablespoon at a time.
-Add one tablespoon plant-based milk and stir.
+Add one tablespoon of plant-based milk and stir.
 If the milk is cold, you may need to return the bowl to the microwave for a few seconds to soften the mixture up.
 Stir in remaining plant-based milk, one tablespoon at a time until a spreadable consistency is achieved.

 - Once the cake is cooled, use a spoon to lightly drop chocolate drizzle over the top of the cake in sweeping motions.

 - Cover and store the cake at room temperature for up to 3 days, in the fridge for up to 7 days, or cut individual slices and freeze them for up to 1 month.
 To serve, cook individual slices in the microwave until just barely warm.